Robotics-Club-IIT-BHU/ROS-Specialization-22/week2/Learning from ros wiki (Subpart-2).md

 Well i know it is but you are now done with boring theory and can jump on using these things with your own robot!!!!
 </p>

+ **We again have a task for you on what you just learnt!!
+Head towards the [Task_1](https://github.com/harshmahesheka/ROS-Specialization-22/blob/main/week2/Task_2.md) Page.**